 10. How To Install Software in Ubuntu Using the Source Code

 Installing software using the source code in Ubuntu Linux is a bit complicated and not recommended for the newbie.
-There are many software which comes with source code, and in Linux, many users prefer to use it.
-Most of the source code comes in a compressed file as .tar.gz, tgz, tar.bz2, .zip, etc. You have to follow few steps to install this sort of files.
+There are softwares that comes with source code, and many users prefer to use it in Linux.
+Most of the source code comes in a compressed file such as .tar.gz, tgz, tar.bz2, .zip, etc. You have to follow a few steps to install this sort of file.

 - Download the source code file.